Online Continual Learning on Intel Loihi 2 via a Co-designed Spiking Neural Network: Introduction

-Recent comprehensive surveys have extensively reviewed the neuromorphic continual learning landscape, highlighting both unique advantages and persistent challenges~\cite{mishra2023survey_NC_CL, minhas2024review_NC_CL}.
-While substantial theoretical work exists on continual learning with SNNs, implementations on actual neuromorphic hardware remain rare, making our contribution particularly valuable for bridging this gap between theory and practice.
-Previous work on Loihi 1 established important precedents for on-chip learning implementations: Imam and Cleland~\cite{imam2020epl} employed neurogenesis for continual odor learning, Hajizada et al.~\cite{hajizada2022interactive} designed neural state machines for object learning, and Stewart et al.~\cite{stewart2020online} proposed SOEL for few-shot gesture recognition.
-Our work builds upon these foundations while introducing novel algorithmic components and demonstrating superior performance metrics on the more advanced Loihi 2 platform.
-The scarcity of comprehensive benchmarking between neuromorphic and conventional platforms represents a significant gap in the literature that our work addresses.
-By providing direct comparisons across accuracy, latency, and energy metrics, we establish a methodological framework for future neuromorphic continual learning evaluations.
+Despite this co-design imperative, online continual learning on neuromorphic hardware remains underexplored.
+Recent surveys have reviewed the broader continual learning landscape~\cite{wang2024comprehensiveCL} and neuromorphic-specific CL challenges and advances~\cite{mishra2023survey_NC_CL, minhas2024review_NC_CL}.
+While substantial theoretical work on continual learning with SNNs exists, implementations on actual neuromorphic hardware remain rare.
+On Loihi 1, Imam and Cleland~\cite{imam2020epl} employed neurogenesis for continual odor learning, Hajizada et al.~\cite{hajizada2022interactive} designed neural state machines for object learning, and Stewart et al.~\cite{stewart2020online} proposed SOEL for few-shot gesture recognition.
+A direct latency/energy comparison against the methods deployed on Loihi 1 is not feasible without porting them, and the remaining published neuromorphic CL methods are evaluated exclusively in software simulation without hardware deployment.
+As a result, no published study has demonstrated online continual learning designed and deployed on Loihi 2, nor benchmarked a neuromorphic OCL system against the algorithms running on conventional edge hardware under the standard evaluation protocol~\cite{hayes2022online}.

-Our specific contributions are: (1) a principled OCL framework grounded in locality, asynchrony, metaplasticity and growth aiming for real-time learning at the edge; (2) a new SNN architecture and self-normalising three-factor rule\footnote{a learning rule that maintains weight norms without explicit normalization steps} together with an instantiation on a neuromorphic hardware; (3) a cross-platform benchmarking between Loihi 2 and an edge GPU; and (4) an empirical derivation of hardware requirements for real-time continual learning under tight latency and power budgets.
-To foster research in this field, we have open-sourced the simulated SNN code on the Lava framework~\cite{lava_github}, making it accessible to the broader research community.
-The remainder of the paper details the algorithm, its neuromorphic implementation, and the consequent system-level evaluation.